Marion Municipal Airport (Ohio)

 Marion Municipal Airport (IATA: MNN, ICAO: KMNN, FAA LID: MNN) is three miles northeast of Marion, in Marion County, Ohio.
 The FAA's National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

+History

+Planning for the Marion Municipal Airport began in 1943.
+The airport opened in 1950.

 The airport saw commercial airline service by TWA, from 1950 through 1953 and by Lake Central Airlines from 1953 through 1961.
 The airport then saw service from small commuter airlines during the 1960s.

+The airport has been home to the Central Ohio Soaring Association since 1959.
+The group provides training in gliders as well as gatherings and activities for current pilots.

-Facilities
+Facilities and aircraft

 Marion Municipal Airport covers 658 acre at an elevation of 993 feet (303 m).
-It has two asphalt runways: 7/25 is 5,000 by 100 feet (1,524 x 30 m) and 13/31 is 3,498 by 100 feet (1,066 x 30 m).
+It has two asphalt runways: runway 7/25 measures 5,000 by 100 feet (1,524 x 30 m) and is paved with asphalt; runway 13/31 measures 3,498 by 100 feet (1,066 x 30 m) and is also paved with asphalt.

+The airport has two fixed-base operators that offer fuel as well as services such as general maintenance, catering, hangaring, courtesy transportation, crew lounges, snooze rooms, and more.
+A new terminal opened at the airport in 2020.

+In 2021, the airport received funds to upgrade facilities such as runways, taxiways, a terminal, connections to transit, and roadway projects.

-In the year ending May 18, 2009 the airport had 42,650 aircraft operations, average 116 per day: 87% general aviation, 13% air taxi, and <1% military.
-62 aircraft were then based at the airport: 60% single-engine, 5% multi-engine, 3% helicopter, 29% glider and 3% ultralight.
+For the 12 month period ending September 17, 2020, the airport had 35,770 aircraft operations, an average of 98 per day: 98% general aviation, 1% air taxi, and <1% military.
+48 aircraft were then based at the airport: 18 single-engine and 3 multi-engine airplanes as well as 27 gliders.